 - You filed a 2019/20 Self Assessment tax return by 2 March 2021.

-However, HMRC is aware that people are claiming the SEISS grants when they shouldn’t – either fraudulently, or in ignorance of the rules and limitations.
+HMRC is aware people are claiming the SEISS grants when they shouldn’t – either fraudulently, or in ignorance of the rules and limitations.

 In a recent update, it said it’s “tackling serious fraud and criminal attacks” and that it will “will use [its] power to assess overpayments and issue penalties to support these priorities and we will not seek out innocent errors and small mistakes for compliance action”.

-To determine eligibility for the new grants, HMRC is contacting potential claimants individually requesting the above examples of trade.
+To determine eligibility for the new grants, HMRC is contacting potential claimants individually rather than simply inviting applications on the SEISS website from anybody who believes they’re eligible.

-What’s the process for claiming the fourth and fifth SEISS grants?
+What’s the process for claiming the fifth SEISS grant?

-- Grant received: You will receive the grant money around six days after putting in the claim.
+- Grant received: You’ll receive the grant money around six days after putting in the claim.

-How will HMRC phone me about the SEISS grant?
+How will HMRC contact me about the SEISS grant?

-HMRC has confirmed to Sage that it will use the number it has on record for you.
+HMRC has confirmed to Sage that it will phone you and use the number it has on record for you.

 Therefore, you may wish to log in to your Self Assessment, personal tax account, or Government Gateway account to ensure this number is up to date.